AmitPhaujdar/Devanagari/README.md

 Y_test shape:(1, 2000)

-The script file for the project is build_model.py, devanagari_application.py. build_model comprises of building the model, training and testing the data. devanagari_application concerns with getting the final result as recognising the handwriting as one of the letters of devanagari script.
+The script file for the project is Building_model.py, devanagari_application.py.
+Building_model comprises of building the model, training and testing the data. devanagari_application concerns with getting the final result as recognising the handwriting as one of the letters of devanagari script.